 - Rebated class fees exclusively for moderated classes

-- A deeper connection with friends and instructors within OLLI at ASU
+- A deeper connection with friends, instructors, and staff within OLLI at ASU

 Do you want to be a source of support for fellow OLLI at ASU members?